 Yet, despite the context of religion-fueled radical abolitionism and extreme southern brutality, Brown's actions stand out.
 Not only was he one of the most committed abolitionists of his time—three of his sons would be killed fighting for their father's ideals—he was nearly alone in the equality and respect he showed African Americans, referring to them respectfully as "Mr." and "Mrs.," and even inviting them to share meals at the family table.

 How, then, do we understand Brown's actions in Kansas and Harper's Ferry?
 Were they the work of a freedom fighter or a terrorist?
 Was Brown a patriotic American or a dangerous revolutionary?
 A martyr or a madman?
-Americans have been have been arguing about the morality of what he did for over one-hundred-and-sixty years.
-The question—was Brown justified?—is still unresolved because every answer quickly leads to a paradox at the heart of the American experiment: a government of laws founded by law-breakers, a people who pledge allegiance to the nation and yet whose everyday politics celebrates revolutionary violence.
+Americans have been arguing about the morality of what he did for over one hundred and sixty years.
+Was Brown justified?
+The question is still unresolved because every answer quickly leads to a paradox at the heart of the American experiment: a government of laws founded by law-breakers, a people who pledge allegiance to the nation and yet whose everyday politics celebrates revolutionary violence.

-And so we're back at the paradoxical question: In this nation of laws, when is unlawful violence justified?
-And, what actions are justifiable when the nation's laws themselves are immoral?
+And so we're back to the paradoxical question: In this nation of laws, when is unlawful violence justified?
+And what actions are justifiable when the nation's laws themselves are immoral?

 These questions continue to frame the internal debates of justice movements.
-There are those who argue that we ought to work within the system, and those who argue that meaningful change can only come from the outside.
-The rift between Martin Luther King, Jr., and Malcolm X, for instance, opened due to such questions.
-Americans will probably never reach consensus as to John Brown's legacy, because there's no one right answer to the Declaration's paradox.
+There are those who argue that we ought to work within the system and those who argue that meaningful change can only come from the outside.
+The rift between Martin Luther King, Jr., and Malcolm X, for instance, opened up such questions.
+Americans will probably never reach consensus as to John Brown's legacy because there's no one right answer to the Declaration's paradox.

-Yet, whatever one may think of Brown, there's little doubt that his deeds did help to propel the U.S. into the Civil War, a war that ultimately resulted in the extinction of slavery in the United States.
-And though it's common to see the Harper's Ferry raid as a failure, in effect it achieved exactly what Brown wanted.
+Yet, whatever one may think of Brown, there's little doubt that his deeds did help to propel the United States into the Civil War, a war that ultimately resulted in the extinction of slavery in the U.S. And, though it's common to see the Harper's Ferry raid as a failure, in effect it achieved exactly what Brown wanted.
 Harper's Ferry polarized the nation: the South saw it as confirmation of a Northern conspiracy to destroy their way of life.
 And it emboldened abolitionists in the North.
 Even Henry David Thoreau—whose eloquent cry for peaceful resistance, "Civil Disobedience," would later inspire Martin Luther King, Jr.'s nonviolent methods—ultimately saw in Brown the only kind of determination that could kill slavery.